-Landlord insurance includes buildings and contents cover for your property, and financial protection for lost rent or legal disputes with your tenants.
+Landlord insurance includes buildings and contents cover for your property, plus financial protection for lost rent or legal disputes with your tenants.

-It is particularly important to have the right cover in place if you rely on your rental income to pay your monthly mortgage payments.
+It is particularly important to have the right cover in place if you rely on your rental income to meet your monthly mortgage payments.

 You should consider landlord insurance if you do either of the following:

 Rent a house or flat to paying tenants

 Rent a house or flat to paying family members

 Some lenders insist you get insurance before they offer you a mortgage, but it is not a legal requirement.

 If you let a holiday home, you can compare specialist holiday let insurance here.